sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     ```

 4. Modify the `server.py` file to include additional lines of code - for reading the service information from the environment, and for executing a query with the `hdbcli` driver.
-After being requested, the application will now return a SAP HANA-related result.
+After being requested, the application will now return an SAP HANA Cloud related result.
 Replace the current content with the following:

     ```Python
     import os